Hannibal Barca

 What followed was a decade of slaughter:

 The Trebia (218 BCE): Hannibal lured a Roman army across a freezing river at dawn, then ambushed them with hidden cavalry.
-The Romans lost 20,000 men.
+Only 10,000 Romans out of 40,000 escaped.

 Lake Trasimene (217 BCE): In the largest ambush in military history, Hannibal trapped an entire Roman army between a lake and the hills.
 15,000 Romans died in three hours.

 Cannae (216 BCE): His masterpiece.
-Hannibal surrounded and destroyed 80,000 Roman soldiers in a single day, killing perhaps 50,000-70,000.
+Facing a Roman army of 86,000, Hannibal surrounded and destroyed them in a single day, killing perhaps 50,000-70,000.
 It remains one of the most studied battles in military history.

 For sixteen years, Hannibal roamed Italy undefeated.
 He burned, raided, and destroyed.
 He turned Rome's allies against them.
 He made the Senate afraid to leave the city walls.